 - Obtain the practical knowledge needed to enter the field of patent agency well prepared to prepare and prosecute patent cases.

 - Understand the rules and regulations governing the filing and prosecution of applications before the U.S. Patent and Trademark Office, including both the legal and ethical obligations of those practicing before the Office.

-- Master the computer skills necessary to search for patents along with finding court precedent regarding various patents.
+- Master the computer skills necessary to search for patents and find court precedent regarding various patents.

 - Learn the fundamentals of intellectual property law and how it applies to patent litigation.

-The 36 credit hours required for the MS degree must include the following courses for a major in patent practice.
+The 36 credit hours required for the MS degree in patent practice must include the following courses:

 - LEGL 5000 Introduction to Legal Studies (Requisite Course) (3 hours)